liudger/python-bsblan/README.md

 async def main(loop):
-    """Show example on controlling your BSBLan device.""" async with BSBLan("10.0.1.60", loop=loop) as bsblan:
+    """Show example on controlling your BSBLan device.

+    Options:
+    - passkey (http://url/"passkey"/) if your device is setup for passkey authentication
+    - username and password if your device is setup for username/password authentication

+    """
+    async with BSBLan(
+        host="10.0.1.60", passkey=None, username=None, password=None, loop=loop
+    ) as bsblan:
         # get state from bsblan device
         state: State = await bsblan.state()
         print(state)